 6.1.3 Services and Illustrated Procedures

+6.1.3.1 General

 When the HSS FE or UDM determine that subscription data needs to be fetched from a different UDR an Ud or Nudr message requesting subscription details is sent to UTF.
 The UTF translates the message into the corresponding message towards the HSS FE (Ud message) or UDM (Nudr message) that is proxied towards the UDR (Option 1).
 The UTF may also provide the translated message directly to the target UDR repository bypassing the target HSS FE or UDM (Option 2).

 An example procedure is illustrated below:

-Figure 6.x.3-1: Procedure to retrieve subscription data from separate UDR repository
+Figure 6.1.3.1-1: Procedure to retrieve subscription data from separate UDR repository

 The following cases have been identified where subscription data are retrieved from different UDR:

-- 5G to EPS interworking when no N26 is supported: The HSS FE retrieves from the UDR of the UDM the PGW-C+SMF ID in order to establish a UE requested PDN connection.
+- 5GS to EPS interworking when no N26 is supported: In 5GS to EPS handover, the HSS FE retrieves from the 5GS UDR the PGW-C+SMF ID in order to establish a UE requested PDN connection.
+In EPS to 5GS handover the UDM retrieves from the EPS UDR the PGW-C+SMF ID in order to establish a PDU session.